0xAX/asm/content/asm_3.md

 # Journey through the stack

 In the [previous post](asm_2.md) we started to learn the basics of the x86_64 architecture.
-Amonth others, one of the most crucial concept that we have learned in the previous chapter was - [stack](https://en.wikipedia.org/wiki/Stack-based_memory_allocation).
+Among others, one of the most crucial concept that we have learned in the previous chapter was - [stack](https://en.wikipedia.org/wiki/Stack-based_memory_allocation).
 In this chapter we are going to dive deeper into fundamental concepts and see the more examples of the stack usage.

-Let's start with a little reminder - the stack is special region in memory, which operates on the principle lifo (Last Input, First Output).
-We have sixtheen general-purpose registers which we can use as for the temporary data storage.
+Let's start with a little reminder - the stack is special region in memory, which operates on the principle LIFO (Last Input, First Output).
+We have sixteen general-purpose registers which we can use as for the temporary data storage.
 They are `rax`, `rbx`, `rcx`, `rdx`, `rdi`, `rsi`, `rbp`, `rsp` and from `r8` to `r15`.
 It might be too few for the applications.
 One of the way how to avoid this limitation is usage of the stack.

 Besides the temporary storage for data, the another crucial usage of the stack is ability to call and return from the [functions](https://en.wikipedia.org/wiki/Function_(computer_programming)).
 When we call a function, return address stored on the stack.
 After end of the function execution, the return address copied back into the `rip` register and execution continues from the address behind the called function.